TZstatsADS/Fall2018-Project2-sec2proj2_grp9/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx
+Project

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team: sec2proj2_grp9

+Team members: Peilu Zhang, Lingyi Zhao, Nannan Wang, Min Jin, Sheng Wang

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%